cs187-2025/cs187/README.md

 git clone <your-project1-repo-url> assignments/project1
 ```

-**Important**: Always use GitHub Classroom links, never clone from the public `cs187-2025` organization repositories directly.
+**Important**: Always use GitHub Classroom links; never clone from the
+public `cs187-2025` organization repositories directly.

 ## Overview

-This project uses a **local `.condarc` file** to ensure reliable package
+We use a **local `.condarc` file** to ensure reliable package
 installation regardless of your existing conda setup.
-This approach is
+This approach
-gentle and preserves all your existing conda environments and
+preserves all your existing conda environments and configurations.
-configurations.

 ## How It Works